 Aquablation Therapy uses the power of water delivered with robotic precision to provide long-lasting BPH relief without compromise.
-It is precise, consistent, and providers long-term relief no matter how large your prostate.
+It is precise, consistent, and provides long-term relief no matter how large your prostate is.
 Watch this video walks you through every step of the procedure.

 For further information, contact us at 775-770-7827

 As a resective procedure, Aquablation Therapy successfully removes prostate tissue responsible for undesired symptoms.
 The procedure is performed under anesthesia, and typically takes less than an hour.
 There are two key steps to Aquablation Therapy, which are: